Notepatra Notepatra v0.1.114 docs

 Agentic tools

-The agent gets 5 native tools (v0.1.40 surface).
+The agent gets up to 13 native tools — the five core file tools plus query_sql / csv_query / generate_chart and five read-only git_* inspection tools.
+AiTools::availableTools() registers all 13 unconditionally; the same array is sent on every Coding/Data turn.
 Every tool call shows up as an inline 🔧 toolname (args) → result card in the chat:

 ToolWhat it does